denilsonsa/udev-joystick-blacklist/README.md

 This is just a blacklist, which will always be incomplete (until the actual bug gets fixed).
 Feel free to add more devices to this list.

+## Known devices

+For the complete list, look at the [`generate_rules.py`](generate_rules.py) script.

+* A4 Tech mice and/or keyboards.
+* ASRock LED controller.
+* Cooler Master mice.
+* Corsair mice and/or keyboards.
+* Lenovo keyboard.
+* Microsoft mice and/or keyboards. ([Fixed in Linux kernel 4.9.](https://github.com/denilsonsa/udev-joystick-blacklist/issues/20))
+* Wacom tablets.
+* …and many others!

 ## How to install

 ### Version that changes permissions to 0000